agarwalvipin/open_cfa/docs/LOS/Economics/Reading 14.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The three lags (**Recognition, Action, Impact**) are a classic exam topic.
+💡 CFA Exam Tip ✍️:The three lags (**Recognition, Action, Impact**) are a classic exam topic.
 Understand that these long and variable lags are the biggest argument against using discretionary fiscal policy to fine-tune the economy.

 </div>
 </div>